Marina51533/PW-task/.github/instructions/e2e-tests.md

 **### Fixtures**

-- Use fixtures for setting up preconditions for tests.
+- Use fixtures for setting up preconditions for all tests.
 - The primary fixture is in `tests/e2e/fixtures/testFixtures.ts`, which provides an authenticated `page` object for tests that require a logged-in user.

   ```typescript